walles/loadviz/libloadviz/README.md

 movement, and there should be something moving around most of the time.
 Preferrably physics based.

-Burning flames for the user load maybe?
+Burning flames from the bottom for the user load maybe?
+And green flames from the top for system load?

+Look into <https://github.com/razaekel/noise-rs>!
+Maybe use Perlin noise to do flames from the bottom and rock / clouds from the top?

 ## Why not measure RAM / swap usage?